 Here, time-honoured traditions and new sources of holiday cheer swirl together as expert Four Seasons Concierges, as well as savvy locals, reveal how best to explore them during this most wonderful time of year.

 In the wintertime, Prague’s hilltop castle, narrow cobbled streets and towering spires put on their winter charms.
 Guests of Four Seasons Hotel Prague can embark on a horse-drawn carriage ride to the traditional Christmas market stalls in Old Town Square, enjoying mulled wine and roasted chestnuts along the way.
-Chief Concierge Petr Zezula also recommends visiting the markets in the Vinohrady district for an authentic local experience.
+Concierge Stanislav Malek also recommends visiting the markets in the Vinohrady district for an authentic local experience.
 He advises those with an appetite to sample a trdelnik, “a delicious pastry made from fluffy dough and coated with cinnamon and sugar.”

 Locals rave about Café NG Kinský as the perfect spot to look out on Old Town Square over perfect pastries or perhaps a Pilsner.
 And not only does Prague have some of the most beautiful and storied churches in all of Europe, the Museum of Decorative Arts has an unrivalled collection of glass objects, collected over centuries, to put a twinkle in your eye.

 Four Seasons Hotel Prague